lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 **_What about a piece of advice for someone who has just started as a Staff engineer?_**

 At least, at Stripe, Staff Engineers work on very different areas.
-Make sure you agree with your reporting chain on what is the impact you should be achieving and what are the things you’re allowed to compromise on on the way to that impact.
+Make sure you agree with your reporting chain on what is the impact you should be achieving and what are the things you’re allowed to compromise on the way to that impact.
 Communicate clearly what compromises you're doing and why.

 **_Did you ever consider engineering management, and if so how did you decide to pursue the staff engineer path?_**